Student, Faculty, and Staff Surveys and Studies

 Universal Access Assessment Project

 In Fall Term 2001, about 400 students received a laptop computer as part of their enrollment in specific courses.
 The “pilot” phase of the Universal Access Project was intended to work out technical difficulties and to assess the impact of laptop computers on learning in the classroom.
-Beginning in Fall 2002 all students on campus will be issued a laptop computer.
-This site contains a report describing the outcomes of the assessment pilot project.
+Beginning in Fall 2002 all students on campus were issued a laptop computer.

 This report outlines the major features of Berea College’s Universal Access program.
 It describes 1) how laptop computers have been given to all students (along with training), 2) the wide variety of faculty development programs aimed at technology, and 3) assessment strategies used to evaluate the program’s impact on student learning.